Guangzhou Baiyun International Airport (1933–2004): History

 In the 1980s, the airport renovated and expanded facilities such as oil storage depots, aprons, terminal buildings, boarding bridges, and maintenance hangars to meet the standards of international first-class airports.
-After the reform and opening up, Baiyun Airport had developed rapidly.
+After the Reform and Opening-up, Baiyun Airport had developed rapidly.
 Its passenger capacity, takeoffs and landings had ranked first in mainland China for eight consecutive years.
 After several expansions, it was still far from meeting its demand.
 It was imperative to choose a new location to build a new airport.

 In 1992, the airport underwent civil aviation system reform, and the airport operated as an independent economic entity.

 By 2002, the passenger throughput of the old Guangzhou Baiyun International Airport had reached 16,014,400 passengers, and the cargo and mail throughput reached 592,600 tons.

-The airport is surrounded by high-rise buildings and was unable to expand further.
-Instead, the new airport was built and opened on 5 August 2004.
+Due to the expansion of Guangzhou, the airport was surrounded by high-rise buildings and was unable to expand further to meet passengers’ needs.
+Instead, the new Baiyun airport was built and opened on 5 August 2004, and the old airport was closed.